brianpetro/smart-context-obsidian/README.md

 - **Visual Notifications and Summaries:**
   After copying, you’ll see a notification summarizing how many files were copied and how many sections were excluded.
 This helps you verify the integrity of the context before feeding it into an AI model.

+---

 ## Usage

 **The following commands are available via the Command Palette (`Ctrl/Cmd + P`):**

-- **Copy Folder Contents to Clipboard:**
-  1. Run **"Copy Folder Contents to Clipboard"**.
+1. **Copy Folder Contents to Clipboard**
-  2. A modal will appear allowing you to select a folder.
+   - A modal appears allowing you to select a folder.
-  3. Confirm to copy the folder’s structure and contents.
+   - Confirms to copy the folder’s structure and contents.
-  4. Useful for providing a large context (e.g., an entire project’s files) to ChatGPT.
+   - Useful for providing a large context (e.g., an entire project’s files) to ChatGPT.

-- **Copy Visible Open Files Content to Clipboard:**
+2. **Copy Visible Open Files Content to Clipboard**
-  1. Run **"Copy Visible Open Files Content to Clipboard"**.
-  2. Only the content from currently visible (active) tabs is copied.
+   - Only the content from currently visible (active) panes is copied.
-  3. Great for focused prompts—copy just the notes you’re currently working on and give them to ChatGPT.
+   - Great for focused prompts—copy just the notes you’re working on.

-- **Copy All Open Files Content to Clipboard:**
+3. **Copy All Open Files Content to Clipboard**
-  1. Run **"Copy All Open Files Content to Clipboard"**.
-  2. Copies all open files, providing a broad context.
-Ideal for feeding multiple related notes to ChatGPT at once.
+   - Copies content from all open files, providing a broad context.
+   - Ideal for feeding multiple related notes to ChatGPT at once.

-- **Copy Visible Open Files Content (With Linked Files) to Clipboard:**
+4. **Copy Visible Open Files Content (With Linked Files) to Clipboard**
-  1. Run **"Copy Visible Open Files Content (With Linked Files) to Clipboard"**.
-  2. The plugin not only copies the currently visible open files but also recursively includes all files they link to.
+   - Copies both the currently visible open files and all files they link to (recursively).
-  3. This allows you to give ChatGPT a richer, more connected context from your vault.
+   - Perfect for giving ChatGPT a richer, connected context from your vault.

-- **Copy All Open Files Content (With Linked Files) to Clipboard:**
+5. **Copy All Open Files Content (With Linked Files) to Clipboard**
-  1. Run **"Copy All Open Files Content (With Linked Files) to Clipboard"**.
-  2. Like the above command, but starting from all open files, pulling in their entire network of linked files.
+   - Like above but starts with all open files plus their linked references.
-  3. Ideal for providing ChatGPT with a complete knowledge graph excerpt.
+   - Ideal for providing ChatGPT with a complete knowledge graph excerpt.

-**Context Menu on Folders:**
+**Context Menu on Folders**
-1. Right-click on a folder in the File Explorer.
+- Right-click on a folder in the File Explorer.
-2. Select **"Copy folder contents to clipboard"** for a quick one-step copy.
+- Select **"Copy folder contents to clipboard"** for a quick one-step copy.

+---

 ## External File Browser (Desktop Only)

-- **Open External File Browser Command:**
+- **Open External File Browser**
   1. Run **"Open External File Browser"** from the Command Palette.
   2. A fuzzy suggest modal opens, showing files and folders _outside_ your Obsidian vault.
+     - Folder names end with a slash (e.g., `Documents/`) to distinguish them from files.
-  3. The first item in the list (`<UP ONE DIRECTORY>`) takes you up one directory level.
+  3. The first item in the list (`..`) takes you up one directory level.
-  4. Press **CTRL + Enter** or the **Right Arrow** key on a folder to open it in place (refreshing the modal’s scope).
-  5. Press **SHIFT + Enter** when selecting a file or folder to insert its path **while keeping the modal open**.
-     - This is useful if you want to insert multiple file or folder paths at once.
+  4. **Navigation and Selection Shortcuts:**
+     - **Right Arrow** or **Shift + Enter**: Open (drill into) the selected directory.
+     - **Enter**: Insert the selected file/folder path into the active file’s `smart-context` codeblock **and close** the modal.
+     - **Ctrl + Enter**: Insert the path **but keep the modal open** for additional selections.
+     - **Left Arrow**: Go back to the previous directory.
+     - **Esc**: Close the modal.
-  6. Selecting a file (with standard Enter or SHIFT + Enter) inserts its vault-relative path into a `smart-context` codeblock (explained below).
+  5. Selecting a file (using Enter or Ctrl+Enter) inserts its vault-relative path into a `smart-context` codeblock:
      - If the `smart-context` codeblock doesn’t exist in your active file, it is created right below your current cursor line.
      - If it does exist, new paths are appended to the block.
-  7. If you select a folder, its relative path is inserted as well (paths are relative to the vault root).
+  6. Selecting a folder inserts that folder’s relative path as well (including the slash if desired).
-  8. A notice appears in Obsidian confirming the inserted path.
+  7. A notice appears in Obsidian confirming the inserted path.

-Since this feature uses Node’s `fs` library, it will only work on Obsidian Desktop.
-It returns false on mobile devices.
+  8. This feature uses Node’s `fs` library, so it only works on Obsidian Desktop.
+On mobile, the command is unavailable.

+---

 ## Using `smart-context` Codeblocks